 In 2001 I assisted Malcolm Williamson in the setting up of the new Manchester Alexander Technique Training School (MATTS) and was assistant director of the course for five years.
 Many of the early (and subsequent) graduates of the course had previously been my private students and many of these are now regular teachers at MATTS.

 In 2011 I was the sole teacher for a large pilot study on the efficacy of the Alexander Technique for Knee Osteoarthritis, with extraordinary results.
 I was involved at all stages of planning and publishing of the study as well in the subsequent application for a major grant from Arthritis UK for a large, randomised study, a competitive process in which we were finalists but unfortunately not successful.

 When MATTS closed temporarily in October 2017, I started a weekly class on Thursdays.
 Originally conceived as ongoing support for new teachers, the class quickly grew to become a regional hub for teachers and experienced students, regularly attracting large numbers, several of whom travelled many hours to attend each week.
 As the class grew, so did the interest of several of the regular students in training as teachers, and so from early September 2019 we started an additional class on Wednesday mornings to allow potential trainee teachers to experience a training course environment.
 We had intended to re-open MATTS as a full time training course in April 2020 with 10 students – just in time for the pandemic!
-However, we have continued to train some of these students part time since then through a mixture of individual lessons when permitted and online classes.
-We hope to re-open fully some time this spring (2021).
+However, we continued to train some of these students part time through a mixture of individual lessons when permitted and online classes and re-opened as a full-time training course for teachers in April 2021.

-As well as leading MATTS and running a busy private practice, I continue my own studies; for example, regularly travelling to London for lessons with Joan and Alex Murray who trained as teachers in the 1950s.
+As well as leading MATTS and running a busy private practice, I continue my own studies; for example, regularly travelling to London to study with Joan and Alex Murray who trained as teachers in the 1950s and 1960s.